hightechu/hightechu-summer2020/day2/README.md

 ```
 #### Daily Wrap up (feat.
 Andrew)
 ```
-* 3 things students have learned - 2 questions - 1 thing that is unclear
+- 3 things that students learned
+- 2 questions
+- 1 thing that was unclear
 ```

 ---